montaguegabe/cursor-multi-vscode/README.md

 multi init
 ```

-Then paste in the URLs of all the repositories you want to use with Cursor.
+Then paste in the URLs of all the repositories you want to use with VS Code/Cursor.
 You can optionally specify descriptions of what they do, which will be used to create a new repo-directories.mdc Cursor rule.

-Then open your new repository in Cursor!
+Then open your new repository in VS Code/Cursor!

 ## Development